Lebon History, Family Crest & Coats of Arms

 Contemporary Notables of the name Lebon (post 1700) +

-- Samuel Lebon, American Democrat politician, Member of Connecticut State Senate 2nd District; Elected 1960
+- Samuel Lebon, American Democratic Party politician, Member of Connecticut State Senate 2nd District; Elected 1960

-- Paul William LeBon, American Democrat politician, Candidate for U.S. Representative from Texas 26th District, 2002
+- Paul William LeBon, American Democratic Party politician, Candidate for U.S. Representative from Texas 26th District, 2002

 - Jean-Louis Lebon (b.
 1967), retired French shot putter